Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Nodal maximizing surfaces in low degree

 Now the other assertions will follow from Theorem \ref{smooth centre} provided we show that the points where the rank of the matrix $A(x)$ drops by $2$ are $16$ determinantal nodes; equivalently, the quadratic part has rank $3$ at each of them.

 Now, the Fitting ideal of the $2 \times 2$-minors of $A(x)$ defines a scheme $\Sigma$ which, since the rank at the points of $\Sigma$ equals $1$, is locally defined by three equations (see Proposition \ref{c=2}).
-Hence, if $\Sigma$ has dimension $0$, it is a local complete intersection scheme of length $16$ (see also Example \ref{Togliatti-quintic}).
+Hence, if $\Sigma$ has dimension $0$, it is a local complete intersection scheme of length $16$ (s Example \ref{Togliatti-quintic}).

 To show that generally the scheme $\Sigma$ consists of 16 different points, we observe first of all that this holds for a general $X$ with $\ga = 15$ nodes using the irreducibility of the Togliatti quintics, and since we are exhibiting one such surface with $31$ distinct nodes, see Theorem \ref{Togliatti5ics} and Proposition \ref{explicitTogliatti}.